-The ATI Catalyst® Control Center provides additional video configuration controls and tools which allow quick access to features such as display options, 3D Settings, color and Help menus etc. Adjust settings from the Graphics and Options menus at the top of the control panel.
+The ATI Catalyst® Control Center provides additional video configuration controls and tools which allow quick access to features such as display options, 3D Settings, color and Help menus etc. Adjust settings from the options in the Graphics Settings Tree View pane.